 In addition to planted flags, there may also be sensitive data that Red Team will want to capture such as passwords, financial information, etc., which may be located in files or databases.
 If Red Team manages to capture this sensitive data you will lose flag points for each item lost.

 If the Red Team determines a flag is missing, it will be considered captured unless the Blue Team can prove it is present.
+Flags determined to have not been planted will not be eligible for earnbacks.
 See the Red Team section and the Competition Scoring Guide document for more details.

 During the competition, teams WILL NOT be provided with hardware to access their machines.
 This means that your team should bring laptops to the competition as a front-end to the virtualization environment.
 We will provide a safe network, isolated from the red team attacks, onto which you can connect your personal computers and manage the machines directly.